OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Widget

-A stereotype used to designate a prebuilt Content Item that can be used in a layer.
+A widget is used to designate a prebuilt Content Item that can be used in a layer.
 This allows the content item to be displayed on multiple pages at once.
 Examples are a Menu, Footer, or Header.
 see [Widgets](../reference/modules/Widgets/)

 ### Flow